Luchiru/Luchiru/README.md

-Hi, I'm @Luchiru
+Hi, I'm @Luchiru,
-I'm interested in game dev and game modding
+I'm interested in game dev and game modding,
-I'm currently working on mods for Rain World and Bad North You can reach me on Discord @Luchiru0332
+I'm currently working on mods for Rain World and Bad North, You can reach me on Discord @Luchiru0332

 <!---